-If the ground goes through a freeze and thaw cycle each year, then you need to take this into consideration when setting a foundation.
+If the ground goes through a freeze-and-thaw cycle each year, you need to consider this when setting a foundation.
 The type of earth plays into this one heavily as well.
-This is especially important in areas which are not well drained and prone to high levels of ice within the soil due to high water levels.
+It is especially essential in areas not well drained and prone to high levels of ice within the soil due to high water levels.

 Types Of Ground

 Dirt – Most common.
 Use most types of foundations.
-Drainage top concern along with possible sinking or settling of foundation, depending on type.
+Drainage top concern, along with possible sinking or settling of the foundation, depending on the type.

 Mud/Wet Dirt – Difficult to secure.
-Build up with coarse gravel until at least 2 inches above water level for a medium sized dog house.
-Ideally set secondary foundation or support on top of gravel.
-As an alternative, support dog houses with stilt style foundation such as by using screw-jack type of foundation supports.
-See recommended foundation support at the end of article.
+Build up with coarse gravel until at least 2 inches above water level for a medium-sized dog house.
+Ideally, set a secondary foundation or support on top of the gravel.
+As an alternative, support dog houses with stilt-style foundations, such as using screw-jack foundation supports.
+See recommended foundation support at the end of the article.

 Swampy/Marshy – Not advised to set a dog house on a marsh.
 Find some solid ground.

-Concrete is the quintessential permanent foundation type.
-And did you know that concrete is really quite inexpensive, but quite labor intensive to fabricate?
-Concrete mix bags can be purchased at most major hardware stores in the US and Canada anyway, and run from $4 – $7 per bag.
-A medium dog house typically uses about 4 – 6 bags to make a thin slab foundation.
+Concrete is the ideal permanent foundation type.
+And did you know that concrete is relatively inexpensive but quite labor-intensive to fabricate?
+Concrete mix bags can be purchased at most major hardware stores in the US and Canada anyway and run from $4 – $7 per bag.
+A medium dog house typically uses 4 – 6 bags to make a thin slab foundation.

-There is also a considerable amount of preparation required, when fabricating a concrete foundation for your dog house.
-The dog house foundation is not intended to crack, sink or settle, so we need to look at the type of ground and make sure we have the best possible drainage.
-To do this, in most dirt types here’s what I would do to prepare for concrete.
+A lot of preparation is required when fabricating a concrete foundation for your dog house.
+The dog house foundation is not intended to crack, sink or settle, so we need to look at the type of ground and ensure we have the best possible drainage.
+To do this, in most dirt types, here’s what I would do to prepare for concrete.

 Concrete Method Tips

 Next, I would then pour a layer of concrete over that to just cover the gravel with about a 1” uniform layer of concrete.
 Because I’m not a fan of shifting/cracking concrete, I would then lay a wire mesh on the fresh 1” of concrete and pour another inch of concrete on top of that.
 This would leave me with 4” of coarse gravel, permeated by 2” of concrete with wire mesh in the middle of the concrete.
-This is what I would do for a medium sized dog house, in hard compacted soil.
+I would do this for a medium-sized dog house in hard, compacted soil.

 For less dense soil, just dig deeper and add a deeper layer of gravel.
-Make sure to tamp down the gravel to pack it down as best you can before you pour any concrete on top.
-Many will say that the wire mesh is excessive and not necessary for such a small slab as you would make for a dog house foundation.
-I disagree for the simple reason that adding mesh is so stupidly simple and barely costs more than a few dollars, and it definitely adds strength to hold the concrete together.
+Make sure to tamp the gravel down to pack it down before pouring any concrete on top.
+Many will say that the wire mesh is excessive and unnecessary for such a small slab as you would make for a dog house foundation.
+I’m afraid I have to disagree because adding mesh is so stupidly simple and barely costs more than a few dollars, and it adds strength to hold the concrete together.
 That’s why I say, for a few bucks, why not?
 If it’s intended to be permanent, make it last.
-That’s my philosophy anyway.
+That’s my philosophy, anyway.

-I would use the same method for a foundation prep as shown above for concrete.
+As shown above, I would use the same method for foundation prep for concrete.
 Patio stones are basically just slabs of concrete that are already pre-dried.
-The problem I’ve found with patio stones is that if you don’t have a good base of gravel underneath, they will settle into the dirt and over only a single year can become quite crooked and off level.
+The problem with patio stones is that if you don’t have a good base of gravel underneath, they will settle into the dirt and, over a year, can become quite crooked and off-level.
 I’ve also had problems with patio stones cracking, although that’s usually due to excessive weight on them.

-A gravel foundation is fine as long as you still support the dog house where it meets the gravel.
-If the dog house is on pole like stilts, it will settle into the gravel so a wide footprint is required, if a stilt structured design is the case.
+A gravel foundation is fine if you still support the dog house where it meets the gravel.
+If the dog house is on pole-like stilts, it will settle into the gravel, so a wide footprint is required if a stilt-structured design is a case.